RFID in Supply Chains

 RFID mandates refer to regulations or requirements set by industries, governments, or organizations that dictate the use of RFID technology for specific purposes such as inventory management, traceability, or security.

-In the retail industry, major retailers like Walmart and Target have implemented RFID mandates for their suppliers, demanding the use of RFID tags on products to enhance inventory accuracy and streamline supply chains.
+In the retail industry, major retailers like Walmart and Target have implemented RFID labeling mandates for their suppliers, demanding the use of RFID tags on products to enhance inventory accuracy and streamline supply chains.

 In the pharmaceutical sector, the FDA has encouraged the use of RFID technology to improve the tracking and authentication of prescription drugs, ensuring patient safety.